hashicorp/terraform-website/content/source/docs/enterprise/private/aws-setup-guide.html.md

 ### Component Interaction

-The Load Balancer routes all traffic to the *PTFE* instance, which is managed by an Auto Scaling Group with maximum and minimum instance counts set to 1.
+The Load Balancer routes all traffic to the *PTFE* instance, which is managed by an Auto Scaling Group with maximum and minimum instance counts set to one.

 The PTFE application is connected to the PostgreSQL database via the RDS Multi-AZ endpoint and all database requests are routed via the RDS